the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 - Provide the audience with information about any emergency exits or other physical locations of importance during the event.

 #### In-Person Notetaker
 - Take notes during the session and capture the main points of discussion.
-Depending on your event, this may also involve sending notes or making them available to attendees with sensory impairments to support their engagement and participation.
+  Depending on your event, this may also involve sending notes or making live notes available to attendees with sensory disabilities.

 #### Online Technical Support
 - Support attendees and facilitators with sound or video focus difficulties.